 Sapa is known for the ethnic villages like Cat Cat, Ta Van, Lao Chai, for the beautiful valley Muong Hoa and the ‘Roof of Indochina’ Fansipan.

 4. Ha Giang – Lands of Rocks

 Often off the radar of most travelers to Vietnam, Ha Giang is too underrated for its beauties.
-Often called the final frontier of Vietnam, Ha Giang is a real immersive travel experience in the land of rocks.
+Often called the final frontier of Vietnam, Ha Giang welcomes all the travelers who are looking for a true adventure, a real immersive travel experience in the land of rocks.

 Located close to Vietnam and China border, Ha Giang is not an easy destination to get to but the rewards are sweet.
 Dong Van Karst Geopark is known for its dramatic and breathtaking sceneries and many mysteries.

 Following the Happiness Road, you’ll be taken to the most overwhelming landscapes in Ha Giang – Ma Pi Leng Pass, the Rock Garden, the golden rice terraced fields, the fields of buckwheat flowers in pink, the pine trees and the green valleys.